AngleProtocol/angle-docs/resources/audits/bug-bounty.md

 ## Hats.finance Bug Bounty Overview

 [Hats.finance](https://hats.finance/) is a permissionless bug bounty solution.
-Every DAO token holder can deposit tokens in a vault, which will be used to pay potential white hat hackers that find vulnerabilities in any contracts in scope.
+Every DAO token holder can deposit tokens in a vault, which will be used to pay potential white hat hackers that find vulnerabilities in the contracts in scope.
 Users depositing governance tokens can withdraw them with a 7 days delay.

 ### Contracts in scope